coleifer/peewee/docs/peewee/playhouse.rst

     :param Select fields_from_query: The :py:class:`SelectQuery` that created this model instance.
 Only the fields and values explicitly selected by the query will be serialized.
     :param int max_depth: Maximum depth when recursing.
     :param bool manytomany: Process many-to-many fields.

+    Convert a model instance (and optionally any related instances) to a dictionary.

     Examples: